xyzmaps/xyz-documentation/docs/cli/topics/cli.md

 > #### Hint
 > Instead of passing the content as a file with `-f` option you can also pipe the output
-> of  another command directly into the input stream of the HERE Data Hub CLI like
+> of  another command directly into the input stream of the XYZ Maps CLI like
-> `cmd | here xyz upload YOUR_SPACE_ID`.
+> `cmd | xyzmaps space upload YOUR_SPACE_ID`.